rrag/react-stockcharts/docs/md/VOLUME-BAR-Contd.md

 ```

 #### Another Version
-In this you can see how the volume histogram and the candlestick chart do not overlap.
+In this you can see how the volume bar and the candlestick chart do not overlap.